Gordon-Frohman/ReCreate/README.md

 ## About

-ReCreate is an in-progress backport of the [Create mod](https://github.com/Creators-of-Create/Create) to Minecraft 1.7.10.
+ReCreate is a work-in-progress backport of the [Create mod](https://github.com/Creators-of-Create/Create) to Minecraft 1.7.10.
 Create is known for its rotational mechanics — instead of magic machines and GUIs, everything runs on **physical force**, **kinetic energy**, and **mechanical contraptions**.

 This is a **very early build**.
-The mod is under active development by its original author.
+The mod is under active development.
 Expect crashes, missing features, and incomplete content.
-It is not recommended for survival play yet.
+It is not intended for survival play yet.

 ---